 Dr Robert Knight at King’s College London is investigating how DUX4 affects muscle stem cell function in a zebrafish model of facioscapulohumeral muscular dystrophy (FSHD).
 This research will improve our understanding of the underlying biology of FSHD, which is essential for the development of effective treatments in future.

-Progress has been made towards creating a new zebrafish model of FSH to investigate the effect of DUX4 on the ability of muscle stem cells to repair muscle.
-Creation of this zebrafish model requires development of a complex genetic tool which allows scientists to switch on DUX4 specifically in muscle stem cells.
+The researchers have been making a new zebrafish model of FSHD to investigate the effect of DUX4 on the ability of muscle stem cells to repair muscle.
+Creation of this zebrafish model requires development of a complex genetic tool, which allows scientists to switch on DUX4 specifically in muscle stem cells.
 The genetic tool also includes fluorescent proteins to mark muscle stem cells that have DUX4 switched on with yellow fluorescence.
 This will help the researchers to easily identify these cells when studying them under a fluorescent microscope.

 What are the aims of the project?